 Being a professional speaker is a very lucrative and rewarding profession.
-But, if you have never actually made money from speaking before, you may be looking into how to start a public speaking career.
-Just as an FYI, the way that I did it is not the ideal way to become a professional speaker.
+But if you have never actually made money from speaking before, you may be looking into how to start a public speaking career.
+As an FYI, the way that I did it is not the ideal way to become a professional speaker.
 In fact, when I give advice to new speakers, I tell them to do the opposite of what I did.
 I’ve now trained over 100 professional speakers over the past 20 years.
 Many of these presenters are at the top of their industries.
 Below are a few ideas that may help.

 Warning: It is Almost Impossible to Make Public Speaking Your FIRST Career

-This young lady was getting into a speaking career in a very backward kind of way.
+This young lady was getting into a professional speaking career in a very backward kind of way.
 She was trying to make her first career her speaking career.
 It is not impossible to do this, but it is really, really, really hard.

 This would be like opening up a ski slope in Houston.
-It wouldn’t be impossible, but it would be a whole lot easier to open a resort in Colorado.
+It wouldn’t be impossible, but it would be a lot easier to open a resort in Colorado.
 Likewise, it is much easier to build a speaking career after you have been successful in a different field.
 That doesn’t mean you need relevant skills from a long list of jobs.

 A Speaking Career is, However, a Great “Add On” to Any Other Career.

 A fantastic example of this is Marcus Sheridan with River Pools in Maryland.
 I first heard about Marcus through the Social Media Marketing podcast, but he has had articles written about him in Forbes and a ton of business publications.
 Marcus uses educational videos to promote his pool company.
-He realized that instead of answering the same questions over and over with each customer that he and his team could create videos for frequently asked questions and post them on their website.
+He realized that instead of answering the same questions over and over with each customer, he and his team could create videos for frequently asked questions and post them on their website.
 It worked beautifully.
 He now has a second career, a speaking career, teaching other people how he did it.

 Three Ways to Start a Public Speaking Career